HenryXiloj/demos-gcp/cloudsql/composer-v3-cloud-sql-psc/README.md

 ## Troubleshooting

 If you encounter any issues:
+1. Ensure comment networks config in first run terraform apply, otherwise you get network issue.

-1. Check the Airflow logs in the Composer environment.
+2. Check the Airflow logs in the Composer environment.
-2. Verify that all resources have been created correctly in the Google Cloud Console.
+3. Verify that all resources have been created correctly in the Google Cloud Console.
-3. Ensure that the Cloud SQL Proxy binary is correctly uploaded and accessible.
+4. Ensure that the Cloud SQL Proxy binary is correctly uploaded and accessible.
-4. Double-check the IAM permissions for the Composer service account.
+5. Double-check the IAM permissions for the Composer service account.

 ## Images